-We (the varying professions) do not properly delineate the different roles, tittles and work content, as a result this must make it highly confusing for the end user…. you, the public.
+We (the varying professions) do not properly delineate the different roles, titles and work content, as a result, this must make it highly confusing for the end user…. you, the public.

 Maslow, Eysenck and Skinner all clearly identified themselves as psychologists.

 While there are crossovers in areas of these roles there are also a very clear demarcation and delineations between what and how these people worked, and how we now work.

-They developed an assessment tool that could measure a persons, thinking and behavior (though did very little in extrapolating feelings).
+They developed an assessment tool that could measure a person, thinking and behavior (though did very little in extrapolating feelings).

 While Freud and Jung used this to a certain extent they were more focused on what was not easily observable.

-My answer to that is simply, if we know what the title is, we know what the training was, thereby indicating to the public (and profession) the work which shall be embarked upon.
+My answer to that is simple, if we know what the title is, we know what the training was, thereby indicating to the public (and profession) the work which shall be embarked upon.
 Thereby the type of treatment each person will receive.

-Over the coming months I shall discuss the variance between differing treatments in mental health, and in particular the four professions mentioned here.
+Over the coming months, I shall discuss the variance between differing treatments in mental health, and in particular, the four professions mentioned here.

 You are free to read the information on my website that I hope, defines more these differences.

 Over time I will also release sections of this book, Delving Deeper written on this subject to assist in illuminating and illustrating this difference.

-My sole intention here is so that you as the reader, and general public, might become more informed when looking for assistance in your mental health well being.
+My sole intention here is so that you as the reader, and the general public might become more informed when looking for assistance in your mental health well being.
 Because if you are on this website, it is highly likely you are on such a journey and looking for information.